-Connect your break and light cable.
-This is how your tow vehicle sends break and light signals to the trailer while you drive.
+Connect your brake and light cable.
+This is how your tow vehicle sends brake and light signals to the trailer while you drive.
 You need to make sure it is well seated.
 I like to blow out any dust from the cable before attaching it to reduce corrosion and wear.

 Connect Your Safety Chains

 These are your last line of defense in keeping your trailer attached to your tow vehicle.
-If the hitch receiver or ball receiver should fail, or you forgot to lock them, these chains are supposed to keep the trailer connected to your vehicle.
+If the hitch receiver or ball receiver should fail or you forget to lock them, these chains are supposed to keep the trailer connected to your vehicle.
 You want to make sure these are not dragging on the ground, but keep in mind that twisting them up reduces their tensile strength.
-Thus ideally, you want safety chains that are just the exact length you need so that they remain hanging a bit lose, but not dragging on the ground.
+Thus ideally, you want safety chains that are just the exact length you need so that they remain hanging a bit lose, but not touching the ground.

 Once that is done, it is time for light checks.
-You need to make sure your breaks, running lights, and turn signals are all working before you head out.
-If the trailer lights don’t work, you need to check the light and break connector to make sure it is plugged in properly.
+You need to make sure your brakes, running lights, and turn signals are all working before you head out.
+If the trailer lights don’t work, you need to check the light and brake connector to make sure it is plugged in properly.

 Once you are parked, your first order of business is to get your wheel chocks on and make sure they are snugly fit.
 You really don’t want your trailer moving around while unhitching.
 Putting chocks on both sides of the trailer is best.